Puzzle inventory, in chronological order, with dates and number of pieces:

 16 Animali - Resin

-Mari has acquired a degree of fame in design circles and his work is widely discussed on the web and in books.
-Therefore, unlike most other entries in the genre, there is a relative abundance of detail on him to tell his story, but this qualified by a lack of exactness; much of the writings are poorly, if at all sourced, and also the puzzles have been through many editions, sizes and of material, which causes difficulties in unravelling.
+Mari has acquired a degree of fame in design circles, and his work is widely discussed on the web and in books.
+Therefore, unlike most other entries in the genre, there is a relative abundance of detail on him to tell his story, but this is qualified by a lack of exactness; much of the writing is poorly, if at all, sourced, and also the puzzles have been through many editions, sizes and materials, which causes difficulties in unravelling.
 Therefore, documenting all this is not a straightforward task as may otherwise be thought.
 Therefore, the commentary below should be borne with this in mind.
-However, I have tried to be my normal as exact self as is possible in the circumstances.
+However, I have tried to be my normal, exact self as much as possible in the circumstances.

-The puzzles were designed soon after he graduated from the Academia di Brera in Milan in 1956 when he opened a studio in Milan.
-Of Mari himself, he is a somewhat controversial figure, prone to outbursts.
-The story of their inspiration is told of a “crazy idea” had by Mari, who one day, in the late 1950s, had a (literal?) dream in which an elephant, a rhinoceros, a hippopotamus, a snake, a giraffe, a bear.
+The puzzles were designed soon after he graduated from the Academia di Brera in Milan in 1956, when he opened a studio in Milan.
+Mari himself is a somewhat controversial figure, prone to outbursts.
+The story of their inspiration is told of a “crazy idea” had by Mari, who one day, in the late 1950s, had a (literal?) dream in which an elephant, a rhinoceros, a hippopotamus, a snake, a giraffe, and a bear appear.
 However, another account also gives credit to Bruno Munari, albeit in what role is unclear.
-So far as I can tell, it is essentially Mari driven, and so I will give him the credit.
+So far as I can tell, it is essentially Mari-driven, and so I will give him the credit.

 It would be interesting to hear what Mari himself has to say on these.
-Although he has written many books and been freely interviewed, so far as I can tell the puzzles are not particularly prominent, if mentioned at all.
+Although he has written many books and been freely interviewed, so far as I can tell, the puzzles are not particularly prominent, if mentioned at all.
 Where these do appear, the animals are in the context of a balancing game, rather than a puzzle (there appears to have been a dual purpose).
 Although I would indeed like to examine all his published books, there are too many for me to pursue this line of inquiry, for reasons of expense, convenience, and time; judged uneconomic in all aspects.
-In interviews, unlike specifics of his other design works, where he freely discusses the intricacies, on the puzzle I can find little; when he does mention these, this is only in passing.
-Of course, it would be good to hear of Mari’s thoughts on this as a dedicated piece.
-He was, but not now (2020) seemingly contactable, on Facebook, but two queries went unanswered.
-Obviously, he is now rather elderly, and complains of aches and pains, and so may simply have stopped answering queries, given that he closed his studio in 2014, and so in this instance a lack of response is understandable.
+In interviews, unlike the specifics of his other design works, where he freely discusses the intricacies, on the puzzle, I can find little; when he does mention these, this is only in passing.
+Of course, it would be good to hear Mari’s thoughts on this as a dedicated piece.

-I say his role is overstated because of two factors: he only shows two puzzles and they are nothing special in terms of inherent quality; they are neither good nor bad, but mid-range, in simple terms.
+I say his role is overstated in the genre because of two factors: he only shows two puzzles, and they are nothing special in terms of inherent quality; they are neither good nor bad, but mid-range, in simple terms.

-Of interest is the Italian patent, 79057 (or 79657, the stamp is a little unclear) obtained for 16 Animals.
-However, investigations are difficult; there only appears to be only a single page of the patent in the public domain.
+Of interest is the Italian patent, 79057 (or 79657, the stamp is a little unclear), obtained for 16 Animals.
+However, investigations are difficult; there is only a single page of the patent in the public domain.
 It would be interesting to see the whole document; is it available?
 I have looked, or tried to, for Italian patents, but without success.
-On the drawing itself, Mari is not mentioned, but rather Danese people instead, namely Jacqueline Vodoz.
+On the drawing itself, Mari is not mentioned, but rather the Danese people instead, namely Jacqueline Vodoz.

 Patent